Advertising cost of sales (ACOS) is a metric that measures ad spend and ad revenue. It’s used to help determine the success of a brand’s ad campaigns

 Reviewing the right metrics

 Amazon ACOS is just one key performance indicator (KPI) for companies.
-Additional advertising metrics include impressions, conversion rate, and click-through rate (CTR).
+Additional advertising metrics include impressions, conversion rate (CVR), and click-through rate (CTR).
 Though Amazon ACOS is a great benchmark to start with, it’s beneficial to consider multiple metrics to determine what works best for you and what changes could be made to achieve further improvements.

 Determining target ACOS